vanilophp/docs/what-is-vanilo.md

 # What Is Vanilo?

 Vanilo is an E-commerce Framework for Laravel.

-So it's like Magento or Sylius.
+It's like Magento or Sylius.

 ## Is It Ready For Production?